 You may be entitled to additional compensation for your accident.
 You could be eligible if you suffer a major injury, undue pain and suffering, time out of work, and damage to your property beyond what insurance is willing to cover.
 An attorney can help you seek compensation for these types of damages in a car accident.
 Request a consultation with a law firm specializing in personal injury and auto accidents to understand your rights in this situation.

 If you or a loved one has been in a car accident, these steps will help you handle the aftermath and get your life back as quickly as possible.
-Request a no-risk consultation with Attorney Joe Lucé to understand your right to compensation by calling (972) 562-9700 today.
+Request a no-risk consultation with Attorney Joe Lucé to understand your right to compensation by contacting us online or calling (972) 562-9700 today.